erl987/personalfme/README.md

 sudo cmake --build . --target install
 ```

-By specifying `-j n` in the build command, more than one core can be used which can speed up the compilation on multi-core machines.
+By specifying `-j n` in the build command (replace `n` by a number such as `-j 2`), more than one core can be used which can speed up the compilation on multi-core machines.

 Note that you should **not** have `libpoco-dev` being installed via `apt` on this machine.